ken-matsui/gcc-bench/reports/gcc-build/README.md

 ## Benchmarks

 Used [scripts/bench-gcc-build.sh](../../scripts/bench-gcc-build.sh) on both commits.
+This script builds GCC and measures the performance.
 The results are stored this directory.

 ## Statistics